Use this link to submit your article.

 Submitting your article

-Make sure to include the following in your submission:
+Make sure to include the following in your submission.
+If you use our submission form, most of these points will be already included.

 > The article in .docx, including: